Towards 6G with Connected Sky: UAVs and Beyond: Key Barriers of Widespread Commercial Usage of UAVs and Solutions

 \subsection{Security of UAVs}

 There have been multiple high profile incidents in which UAVs have been in areas where they should not be, sometimes accidentally and sometimes for nefarious goals such as assassination attempts.
 A key step in enforcing proper use of UAVs is to be able to identify drones.
 Like larger aircraft, UAVs must be usually registered.
 For example, in the US, all drones with a weight greater than 0.55 pounds must be registered.
 That registration ID must be on the body of the UAV.
 However, the registration sticker may be quite small and would be hard to read from the ground.
-For this reason, the FAA in 2021 has required that all UAVs (greater than 0.55 pounds) support Remote ID.
+For this reason, the FAA in 2021 has required that all UAVs ($> 0.55$ pounds) support Remote ID.
 The form of Remote ID currently required is a periodic broadcast beacon transmitted over WiFi or Bluetooth.
 These can be received by an appropriately configured smartphone.
-This solution however has limitations.
-Since the broadcast is on unlicensed bands, it is not clear that it will be sufficiently reliable in congested urban environments.
+This solution has limitations since the broadcast is on unlicensed bands, it is not clear that it will be sufficiently reliable in congested urban environments.
 It also requires that a person be present near the UAV with an appropriate device to receive the broadcast.

 To overcome these limitations, a second form of Remote ID was developed.
 This is mobile network-based remote ID where the UAV periodically transmits its location, vector, status, etc. to a remote database.
 That database can then be queried to find what UAVs are in an area and associated information such as who owns the drone and its mission.
 That solution, however, relies on having a federation of databases to handle this and other related queries.
 This federation does not exist yet and that is one of the reasons for deferring the second remote identification method.
 In this regard, 5G and beyond are the prime candidates to efficiently transfer such tracking information to a remote database.